TenHam3/Data-Structures-and-Algorithms-Notes/README.md

 #### Time Complexity

-Just like the previous section of binary search, we are cutting the problem down in half each iteration so the time complexity of executing binary search on a range would be O($log{n}$) where n is the range instead of array size
+Just like the previous section of binary search, we are cutting the problem down in half each iteration so the time complexity of executing binary search on a range would be O($\log{n}$) where n is the range instead of array size

 ## Trees